-A Masters is a fantastic way to study the wider cyber security landscape - ideal if you're unsure where you'd like to specialise or want a solid foundation of knowledge before you join the job market.
+A Masters would give you greater awareness of the cyber security landscape.
+This would be ideal if you're unsure what you'd like to specialise in, or if you're interested in developing a broader depth of knowledge.
 Search for Masters degrees in cyber security.

-It's worth noting that a degree in computer science is not essential for a job in cyber security.
-Non-technical professionals often have a range of transferable skills that are essential in cyber security, especially in the realms of management and training.
+It's worth noting that a computer science degree isn't essential for a job in cyber security.
+Non-technical professionals often have a range of transferable skills that are also required for cyber security, especially in the realms of management and training.

 Cyber security apprenticeships

 While on a cyber security apprenticeship you'll receive training and certification from industry leading vendors, like Microsoft and (ISC)2.
 Training is provided through government-approved training providers.

-Graduates can enter into entry-level security roles after university, while existing IT professionals can consider applying for cyber security jobs after taking up IT support, networking or telecoms positions.
+Graduates can enter into junior-level security roles after university, while existing IT professionals can consider applying for cyber security jobs after taking up IT support, networking or telecoms positions.

-Cyber security is broad and provides opportunities for professionals with varying backgrounds, but there are some common career paths:
+Cyber security is broad and provides opportunities for professionals with varying backgrounds, but there are some common career paths, which Probrand have outlined: